-Irvinestown Primary School is situated in the town and draws almost all of its children from the surrounding area.
-The school participates in the Shared Education Signature Project with two other local primary schools.
+Edenderry Primary School is situated in Portadown and draws almost all of its children from the town and surrounding area.
+Over the last four years, the school's enrolment has increased between 10 and 15 percentage points.
+The school participates in the Shared Education Signature Project with another local primary school.
 The children spoke positively about the shared learning experiences with their peers in the partnership schools.